Odd distances in colourings of the plane: Distance graphs

 \section{Distance graphs}

-Theorem~\ref{p mod q} is trivial in the case that $p \equiv 0 \pmod{q}$, since $q\mathbb{Z}\subset \mathbb{R}^2$ would be an infinite clique.
+Theorem~\ref{p mod q} is trivial in the case that $p \equiv 0 \pmod{q}$, since $q\mathbb{Z} \times \{0\} \subset \mathbb{R}^2$ would be an infinite clique.
 So, after scaling, it is enough to prove Theorem~\ref{p mod q} for coprime positive integers $p,q$ with $p<q$.
 We start this section by choosing generating sets for our Cayley graphs of $\mathbb{Z}^2$.
+The generating sets are chosen carefully to ensure that our Cayley graphs have large chromatic number, and that they still embed as a distance graph in the plane.

 For each triple of positive integers $p,q,k$ with $p,q$ coprime and $p<q$, let

 and